 Our South Bronx community needs and wants more green and aquatic open space to provide a more natural landscape.
 The Friends of Brook Park with the wider local community has had many discussions, meetings, and design sessions, as well as made presentations to solicit input and involvement in a grass-roots vision for the redesign of the asphalt portion of the park, and an exhibition at the local Mott Haven branch of the New York Public Library.
 This has been facilitated through a planning and design grant with the Mid-Atlantic Arts Foundation.
 The project will improve our community with this environmental resource unique to the area, and further link upland communities with the surrounding waterways.

-The study phase of this exciting effort is funded through the National Oceanic and Atmospheric Administration (NOAA) South Bronx Waterfront Partnership funded by Congressman José E. Serrano and managed by the Wildlife Conservation Society (WCS).
+The study AND implementation phases of this exciting effort is funded through the National Oceanic and Atmospheric Administration (NOAA) South Bronx Waterfront Partnership funded by Congressman José E. Serrano and managed by the Wildlife Conservation Society (WCS).
 We welcome your support and ideas as to how to obtain the resources necessary to implement.

 CLICK HERE to read more with lots of photos in this excellent piece entitled “Rewiring the City” in The New York Moon by NICK JURAVICH with photographs by BLAINE DAVIS.

 From: History of the Bronx Borough City of New York, compiled for the North Side News by Randall Comfort, A.B., LL.B. (member of the New York Historical Society) with the collaboration of Charles D. Steurer and Charles A.D.
 Meyerhoff, North Side News Press, New York, 1906